 Online Shopping Scams

 One of the most common types of fraudsters plaguing digital marketplaces, online shopping scammers usually advertise high-ticket items for sale at low prices.
-Typically, these include mobile phones, video game consoles, laptops, jewelry, and cars – with commercial vehicles and heavy equipment on the upraise.
+Typically, these include:

 The reason scammers do this is simply to give some degree of credibility to their request for partial payment upfront.
 Of course, they have no intention of selling any goods at all.
 They simply aim to dupe users.